Thursday 16 May 1940

 Ireland: The Irish government, which has been maintaining strict neutrality, requests arms from the British government to equip the Irish Army.

 Holocaust: In Occupied (rump) Poland, Gauleiter Hans Frank orders arrest and execution of Polish political, professional and religious leaders.

-China: At the Battle of Tsaoyang-Ichang, the commander of Chinese 33rd Army Group of the Chinese 5th War Area, General Chang Tze-chung, is killed in action as his troops recapture Tsaoyang.
+China: At the Battle of Tsaoyang-Ichang, the commander of the Chinese 33rd Army Group of the Chinese 5th War Area, General Chang Tze-Chung, is killed in action as his troops recapture Tsaoyang.